 However, changes were afoot and in 1954, due to the industrial development of Larne, the Golf Club was forced to relocate to a more suitable site.
 The East Antrim Hospital Authority agreed to lease the club the land next to Cairndhu Hospital.
 This land was duly surveyed, the report was found to be favourable and a 99 year lease was signed with the existing course being sold to the Borough Council for£19,500.
 The new land was originally owned by Sir Thomas and Lady Dixon who took a great interest in botany; this would explain the great variety of trees and shrubs throughout the course.

-Mr John SF Morrison was commissioned to design the new course and work commenced in 1956.
+Mr John SF Morrison, part of the Colt, Allison and Morrison firm of course architects, was commissioned to design the new course and work commenced in 1956.
 The exact date of the move from the Roddens is not recorded but the old clubhouse closed on 12th October 1957.
 The new course was declared a great success and was opened in May 1958.

 The sport of golf was growing quickly and soon it was decided that nine holes were not enough.
 A further 49 acres to the west of the clubhouse were leased for a period of twenty five years and Mr John SF Morrison was re-employed to construct another nine holes.
 Work again went well and the second nine holes were ready in 1961 and opened in 1963.

 Throughout the transition from Larne Town Golf Club to Cairndhu Golf Club many members gave freely of their time and services, none more so than Mr WK Harbinson who provided men, machinery and materials for the benefit of the club.
 The Golfing Union of Ireland surveyed the course in 1964 and assessed it to be 6,071 yards long, par 70, Standard Scratch Score 69.